 In-situ cleaning: the final step to clean parts

 There will always be residues on parts to be coated.
 At Vapor Technologies, we have looked at in-situ processes (such as glow discharge ion etching) to remove the last layer of contaminants immediately before coating.
 We also have added steps in the vacuum coating process to activate the surface in such a way that it is ready to receive these new coating molecules.

 Understanding just how clean is ‘clean’ is also very important.
 There are methods, such as Water Contact Angle (WCA) measurement, that allow the detection of contaminants of surface, especially those that cannot be observed even under a high-magnification microscope.
 Thin-film adhesion testing becomes an important final tool in the overall process of quality control, as it is a strong indicator of a clean process.

 Bottom line – good vacuum coatings depend on clean surfaces

-When considering a PVD or PE-CVD coating that will enhance appearance or performance of your parts, it is critical to think about the pre-treatment and cleaning that these parts will need to obtain the best, most durable coating possible.
+When considering a PVD or PE-CVD coating that will enhance the appearance or performance of your parts, it is critical to think about the pre-treatment and cleaning that these parts will need to obtain the best, most durable coating possible.
 At Vapor Technologies, we understand the importance of thin-film preparation; consequently, we have been generating a knowledge base and have partnered with experts in cleaning chemistries and processes, so we can best serve our existing and prospective customers.